LEB-EPFL/STORMlikeChains/README.md

 + *setup.py* - Used to install this module.

 ### Folders ###
-+ *PolymerPy* - Folder containing the PolymerPy module code.
++ *STORMlikeChains* - Folder containing the STORMlikeChains code.
 + *examples* - Example scripts demonstrating how to use the code.
 + *manuscript* - Radius of gyration distributions, genomic length distributions, and simulation scripts used in the manuscript.